Nonlinearity of transparent SNS weak links decreases sharply with length: Introduction

 where $E_0$ is an energy scale and $\tau_\mathrm{eff}$ is an effective transparency.
 This approach is often justified by appealing to the idea that nonzero length introduces corrections small in $l=L/\xi$, where $L$ is the junction length and $\xi$ is induced coherence length.

 However, typical superconductor-semiconductor weak links, particularly in devices based on the InAs/Al platform~\cite{krogstrup_epitaxy_2015,shabani_two-dimensional_2016}, have lengths comparable to $\xi$.
 Therefore, finite-length corrections might be important at a non-perturbative level to describe experiments with microwave circuits incorporating SNS weak links~\cite{whisler_josephson_2018}.
-A nonzero dwell time in the normal region was found to strongly impact the energy-phase relations and microwave properties of the ground state~\cite{whisler_josephson_2018,kurilovich_microwave_2021,fatemi_microwave_2022}.
+A nonzero dwell time in dot-like weak links was found to strongly impact the energy-phase relations and microwave properties of the ground state~\cite{whisler_josephson_2018,kurilovich_microwave_2021,fatemi_microwave_2022}.
 As far as we know, however, a direct inspection of the impact of junction length was not conducted.
+We promote that the dwell time can present a unifying picture between the two cases.
+For a dot, the dwell time is given by the inverse of the tunneling rate between the dot and the reservoirs.
+For a nonzero length junction, if we take $\xi$ as proportional to the Fermi velocity $v_F$, we can identify the dwell time as the time of flight $L/\xi \propto L/v_F$ between the reservoirs.